oVirt/ovirt-site/source/feature/host-network-qos.html.md

 ![](edit_lnetwork_bandwidth.png "edit_lnetwork_bandwidth.png")

-A new role icon should be associated with the network in Logical Networks list and the "Setup Host Networks" UI in case it adopts traffic shaping.
+An icon should be associated with the network in Logical Networks list and the "Setup Host Networks" UI in order to provide a visual feedback for bandwidth shaped networks.

 ## Implementation